programminghistorian/jekyll/en/lessons/geoparsing-text-with-edinburgh.md

 * large historical collections related to commodity trading in the 19th century British Empire ([Trading Consequences](http://tradingconsequences.blogs.edina.ac.uk/)) and
 * 19th century British newspapers by [Prof. Ian Gregory](http://www.lancaster.ac.uk/staff/gregoryi/)’s group at Lancaster University.

 The Geoparser was also adapted to the ancient world for the [Google Ancient Places](https://googleancientplaces.wordpress.com/) project (e.g. see Isaksen et al., 2011), with its [GapVis](http://nrabinowitz.github.io/gapvis/)  interface.
-More recently, the Geoparser was used to geo-parse Twitter user profile locations (Alex et al, 2016).
+More recently, the Geoparser was used to geo-parse Twitter user profile locations (Alex et al, 2016) and the mass digitised text, including the Gazetteers of Scotland (Filgueira et al., 2020) and Encyclopaedia Britannica (Filgueira et al., 2021)

 ## References